No matter how good your project management is, poor resource allocation will cause your projects to run late and your resources to be over-worked.

 You will always be asked to do more projects than you have resources for.

 So you need a good handle on which projects are the most valuable or highest priority to your organization as these should be the focus for your resources.
+In Kelloo you can organize your projects in priority sequence just by dragging into the desired priority order.

 3. Get to know your projects